danskernesdigitalebibliotek/dpl-platform/documentation/platform-environment.md

 Group.
 The resources are provisioned via a [Terraform setup](../../dpl-platform/infrastructure/README.md) that keeps its resources in a separate resource group.

-An environment is created in two seperate stages.
+An environment is created in two separate stages.
 First all required infrastructure resources are provisioned, then a semi-automated deployment process carried out which configures all the various software-components that makes up an environment.